 Supportive Resources for Caregivers

-Create a routine: Having a routine can help you feel in control and reduces stress.
-Those living with dementia often thrive in a flexible routine
+Create a Routine: A routine can help you feel in control and reduce stress.
+Those living with dementia often thrive in a flexible routine.

-Accept help from others: Set up calendars with family members and be specific about when and where you could use help.
+It’s Okay to Accept Help: Set up calendars with family members and be specific about when and where you could use assistance.
+This will lighten your load and help you feel more supported in your caregiving journey.

-Communicate effectively: Keep a running list of questions for future doctor’s appointments.
+Communicate Effectively: Keep a running list of questions for future doctor’s appointments.
 When communicating about your needs and feelings, try to use “I” statements.
+For example, instead of saying, ‘You never help me with the chores,’ you could say, ‘I feel overwhelmed with the chores and would appreciate some help.’

-Stay organized: Use a calendar to keep track of appointments and keep an organized compiling of important documents, list of medications and medical records.
+Stay Organized: Use a calendar to keep track of appointments and organize important documents, such as a list of medications and medical records.

-Take care of your health: Schedule regular medical visits for yourself.
-Exercise, eat well, get enough sleep and find time for yourself to relax or do activities you enjoy.
+Take Care of Your Health: Remember, your health is just as important as the person you are caring for.
+Schedule regular medical visits.
+Exercise, eat well, get enough sleep and find time to relax or do activities you enjoy.
+Taking care of yourself will not only benefit you, but also the person you are caring for.

-Burnout and depression from stress is common in caregivers.
+Burnout and depression from stress are common in caregivers.
 Watch for signs of burnout or depression and do not delay seeking help.

 Signs of burnout or depression include: